uclahs-cds/pipeline-call-gSV/README.md

 Pipelines should be run **WITH A SINGLE SAMPLE AT TIME**.
 Otherwise resource allocation and Nextflow errors could cause the pipeline to fail

-1. Make sure the pipeline is already downloaded to your machine.
-You can either download the stable release or the dev version by cloning the repo.
+1. Check if the pipeline and the desired version is in /hot/pipeline/release.

 2. Update the nextflow.config file for input, output, and parameters.
 An example can be found [Here](pipeline/config/nextflow.config).
 See [Inputs](#Inputs) for description of each variables in the config file.